Lundeful/instasplit/README.md

 # Instasplit

-Use it for free at [instasplit.korda.no](https://instasplit.korda.no)
+Use it for free at [instasplit.korda.no](https://instasplit.korda.no) or [instasplit.christofferlund.com](https://instasplit.christofferlund.com)

 Instasplit divides your images into multiple pieces that display as one seamless panorama on Instagram and other social media.
 Everything runs in your browser - no data collection, no API calls.